vippsas/vipps-developers/vipps-api-lifecycle.md

-A change in the format for `country` from the full name of the country (`Norway`) to ISO 3166 (`NO`) is considered a breaking change, as it requires a change in code.
+A change in the format for `country` from the full name of the country (`Norway`) to ISO 3166 (`NO`) is considered a breaking change, as it requires a change in code that uses the API.

 Version 2.0.0: